Penile Implant FAQs

 Is the process of getting an erection painful?

-The Spectra™ Concealable Penile Implant can simply be manually lifted up for intercourse and manually pushed down when not in use.
+Both the TactraTM Malleable Penile Implant and the SpectraTM Concealable Penile Implant can simply be manually lifted up for intercourse and manually pushed down when not in use.
 This process should not be painful.
 To inflate an AMS 700™ or AMS Ambicor™ Penile Implant, you squeeze the pump in your scrotum, which will send fluid into the cylinders in the penis.
 This requires good manual dexterity but should not be painful.
-If you experience pain, contact your doctor.1
+If you experience pain, contact your doctor.

 What will my partner think?